-ABB robots have automated many applications involved with the manufacturing of cars.
-Their material handling robots have been implemented for part loading, unloading, and transfer processes.
+ABB robots have automated many robotic applications involved with the manufacturing of cars.
+Their material handling robots have been implemented for part loading, unloading, and automated transfer processes.
 Cars need to be built with strong and durable materials and parts, which are often too heavy to be handled by workers.
 ABB’s IRB 6640 and IRB 7600 are two of their heavy-duty material handling robots designed to handle large payloads with ease and are common choices amongst automotive manufacturers.
-These robots can make quick work of loading and unloading large metal sheets from machine presses used for form car doors, pillars, hoods, and roofs.
+These articulated robots can make quick work of loading and unloading large metal sheets from machine presses used for form car doors, pillars, hoods, and roofs.
 They may also be deployed to transfer engine casts from one workstation to another.
-ABB material handling robots can be with integrated with tracks to allow for greater distances to be covered in short amounts of time when transferring parts.
+ABB industrial robotic arms can be with integrated with tracks to allow for greater distances to be covered in short amounts of time when transferring parts.

-Spot welding is another automotive application that has seen improvement through automation with ABB robots.
-Almost all car frames are composed of metal components and must be joined together through spot welding.
+Spot welding is another automotive application that has seen improvement through automation with ABB robot manipulators.
+Almost all car frames are composed of metal components and must be joined together through robotic spot welding.
 In order to ensure the performance and safety of the vehicle it is vital the spot welding of car frames is completed accurately for durability.
 The ABB IRB 6640 has been a long-trusted spot welding solution of automotive manufacturers.
-ABB’s spot welding robots are efficient, reliable, and precise ensuring the vehicles they build are the safest on the road.
+ABB’s six axis robots are efficient, reliable, and precise ensuring the vehicles they build are the safest on the road.